 It’s appropriate that Puro is on Newbury Street, because this subterranean spot filled with cool people and pop art murals feels like an art gallery launch party.
-They do ceviches best, but don’t miss the panko-fried oysters.
+They do ceviches best, but don’t miss the grilled octopus.
 The big menu of small plates makes this a good option if it’s still early in the game and you don’t quite know what your date’s into yet.

 For a fun night Downtown that’s filled with as much flare as a Pitbull music video, you should head to Mariel.
-While the two of you are sitting in a pink suede booth, drinking rum that’s actually on fire, and consuming a whole roasted pork shoulder, you might think you’re having the time of your lives.
+While the two of you are sitting in a pink suede booth, drinking rum that’s actually on fire, and consuming a 16 oz. prime steak, you might think you’re having the time of your lives.
 Isn’t that the definition of a great date night?

 O Ya is a special restaurant - the kind you reserve for that talk you’ve been putting off about getting engaged, buying a house, or whether having one kid is already one too many.
-The $185 omakase delivers 17 courses of the best tasting borrowed time we’ve ever had.
-There’s also a significantly pricier and longer grand omakase available, but using sashimi as a means to avoid uncomfortable discussions just sounds like animal cruelty.
+The $250 omakase delivers 20 courses of the best tasting borrowed time we’ve ever had.

 When you need to show your date how classically cool you are, taking them to a hidden steakhouse in the back of a Downtown Crossing bar is a pretty good idea.
 Keep in mind, though, that you almost always need a reservation (this place is the size of your bedroom) and you can’t use your cell phone in here, so if the date isn’t going well, you’re not going to be able to call for help.

 Woods Hill Pier 4 is a farm-to-table restaurant in Seaport, and it’s one of the few places in the neighborhood that doesn’t have 20 other locations throughout the city.
 So before a show at the pavilion that enjoys switching bank sponsorships, you can impress your date with a unique dining experience.
-There are some great cocktails and small plates - we like the Tigerlily (egg white, tequila and serrano pepper), as well as the whelk and fluke crudo dishes.
+There are some great cocktails and small plates - we like the Motion of the Ocean (tequila, aquavit, amaro, local peaches, lime and bitters), as well as the black bass crudo.

 If you want to get into Oleana on a weekend night, plan accordingly.
 The relatively few tables in this small but much-loved Mediterranean restaurant on the edge of Inman Square book up quickly.
 It’s worth the effort, though, and it’s a little easier to get in during the summer when the backyard is open.
 Order some wine, and then pick out a few good-looking mezzes to share.
 If your date isn’t interested in the Sultan’s Delight, it’s kind of a red flag.